hdShang/arxiv-daily/docs/cs-RO/2025-05-19/papers/250512748v2-teleopbench-a-simulator-centric-benchmark-for-dual-arm-dexterous-tel.md

 ---
 layout: default
-title: TeleOpBench: A Simulator-Centric Benchmark for Dual-Arm Dexterous Teleoperation
+title: "TeleOpBench: A Simulator-Centric Benchmark for Dual-Arm Dexterous Teleoperation"
 ---

 # TeleOpBench: A Simulator-Centric Benchmark for Dual-Arm Dexterous Teleoperation